What’s the real difference between Hard and Super Hard

 If in the first moves:

-then there is real room for progress and the attempt makes sense.
+then there is real potential for progress and the attempt becomes meaningful.

 When you should wait on a Super Hard level

-- and coin retries simply increase the cost.
+- and coin retries increase the cost without improving the outcome.

 Why waiting is a strategic choice